 93. Administration of Part 6

-(1) The employing authority of an affected department or organisation may, with the approval of the Minister, exercise such powers and perform such duties as are conferred or imposed on such an employing authority by any regulations referred to in section 94(2).
+(1) The employing authority of an affected department or organisation may, with the approval of the Commissioner, exercise such powers and perform such duties as are conferred or imposed on such an employing authority by any regulations referred to in section 94(2).

-(2) An approval given by the Minister under subsection (1) shall not be made subject to any conditions, qualifications, limitations or exceptions.
+(2A) The Commissioner must consult with the Minister to whom the administration of the Industrial Relations Act 1979 is committed, before giving an approval under subsection (1).

+[(2) deleted]

 (3) In subsection (1) —

-affected department or organisation means department or organisation the whole or any part of —
+affected department or organisation means a department or organisation the whole or any part of —

 (a) the undertaking of which is, or is to be, sold or otherwise disposed of to; or